RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 ![](RuffledFeathers.jpg)

-My goal is to ruffle some feathers into thinking about the future of HTML the Web as a platform and where we want it to go.
+My goal is to ruffle some feathers into thinking about the future of HTML and the Web as a platform and where we want it to go.
 If we keep up the current pace of things as we have for the last 8 years or so we'll **continue to do the old dance**:

 > **Just wait another 2 years and everything will be awesome!**